Gymnosperm Database

 Remarks

 Originally most races of Pinus taeda were in the lowlands.
-Following disturbance of the natural vegetation after settlement by Europeans, the species spread to fine-textured, fallow, upland soils, where it now occurs intermixed with P. echinata and P. virginiana (P. × sondereggeri H.H.
-Chapman) (Kral 1993).
+Following disturbance of the natural vegetation after settlement by Europeans, the species spread to fine-textured, fallow, upland soils, where it is now frequently intermixed with P. echinata and P. virginiana (Kral 1993).

 Citations